Opening Range Breakout (ORB) Strategy - Rules, Settings & Trade Examples

 Back to the topic!

-ORB Rules and Parameters
+Opening Range Breakout Strategy Rules and Parameters

 The rules of the ORB strategy are clear and systematic, focusing on bracketing the ‘open’.

-For instance, if the high in the first 15 minutes was $112.5 and the low was $110.75, a trader would go short (sell) after 15 minutes if the price drops below $110.75, or go long (buy) if it rises above $112.5.
+For instance, if the high in the first 15 minutes was $112.5 and the low was $110.75, a trader would go short (sell) after 15 minutes if the price breaks below $110.75, or take a long entry (buy) if price breaks above $112.5.

-One approach is to screen by daily chart patterns and apply the ORB strategy on a daily chart that aligns with the market theme.
-This could include anticipating a breakout, identifying the lower end of an uptrend channel, or considering earnings and catalysts.
+One approach to reduce false breakouts is to filter by daily chart patterns and apply the ORB strategy on a daily chart that aligns with the market theme…

-15 minute opening range breakout
+15 minute opening range breakout strategy

 Trading strategy rules for TESLA

-5 minute opening range breakout
+5 minute opening range breakout strategy

 Trading strategy rules for 5 min ORB